centtoken/cent/README.md

 ![](https://i.imgur.com/comIPd8.png)

+*Smart Contract of this token will be deployed by 08/01/2020

 # Cent (Token)

 Cent is a decentralized stablecoin with a real world value of 1¢, equivalent to 0.01 USD.